Teradata/developer-resources/docs/fabric/in-db-functions.md

 Computes the contribution of each feature in a prediction as as average marginal contribution of the feature value across all possible coalitions.

 [TD_Silhouette](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/YPTk8aenMiwfegEUa_nKvA)<br/>
-Determines how well the data is clustered among clusters.
+Determines how well the data is clustered among clusters, meaning how similar the data is to its assigned cluster as compared to other clusters.

 [TD_ClassificationEvaluator](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/Bq0ih5D1m9Xpbf1Ov2FAVw)<br/>
 Computes the Confusion matrix, precision, recall, and F1-score based on the observed labels (true labels) and the predicted labels.